deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt6-operation-nova-hound.md

 Victoria Cross and  Legsy for the George Cross.” he said.
 “And as far as I’m concerned, Jackson and Semenza deserve the Medal of Honor, they saved the bloody lot of us…but they’ll probably settle for less.
-There’ll be a few other decorations getting handed out too... .”
+There’ll be a few other decorations getting handed out too....”
 He paused, and shrugged.
 “We’ll see how it goes.
 Not sure I care about medals right now.”